ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

    * The partners in a country are expected to send the timestamp  in the request in UTC with time zone
    * MOSIP returns the timestamp in the response in UTC with Time zone

-#### B. Locate the UIN of the resident in the Auth database so that the individual can be authenticated
+#### B. Locate the UIN of the individual in the Auth database so that the individual can be authenticated

 The authentication service request should have a defined set of parameters.
 Please refer to [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Data%20Definition) in Git for more details on required parameters.